 Yes, a sidewalk is one of Tampa's best attractions.
 Running from just north of MacDill Air Force Base to downtown Tampa along Hillsborough Bay, the sidewalk that runs along Bayshore Boulevard is the longest continuous sidewalk in the US.
 It is also south Tampa's unofficial gym, where at all hours of the day you can find many people walking, jogging, biking, and rollerblading down the nearly flat pavement.
 With the water on one side and some of Tampa's most expensive real estate on the other, the scenery can't be beaten.
 It's also the location of our most important celebration, the annual Gasparilla parade in late January.

-The Tampa Riverwalk is a scenic exploration of the downtown riverfront and connects most of the popular downtown attractions, parks, and restaurants.
-The broad paved path runs along, and in places, runs over the Hillsborough River and Garrison Channel.
-Easily accessible to everyone including the disabled, kids, and furry friends, the Riverwalk accommodates walkers, joggers, and bikers.
+The Tampa Riverwalk is a scenic exploration of the downtown waterfront and connects many of the city's most popular attractions, parks, and restaurants.
+The broad paved path follows the banks of the Hillsborough River and Garrison Channel and is easily accessible to everyone including the disabled, kids, and furry friends.
+There are also many ways to navigate the Riverwalk which accommodates walkers, joggers, and bikers.
 A few of the landmarks you will pass include the Heights Public Market, Waterworks Park, Tampa Museum of Art, Curtis Hixon Park, the Convention Center, and the Tampa Bay History Center.
 Along the way, you can discover numerous interpretive exhibits highlighting Tampa's history and public art exhibits.
-The path is almost 3 miles long, but there are plenty of spots to stop for a rest and grab a drink or a quick bite along the way.
+The path is 2.6 miles long, but there are plenty of spots to stop for a rest or to grab a drink and quick bite along the way.